robinmattern/FRDocs_dev01-robin/FRApps/fr020000_Clone-FR-Apps.md

 #### 5. Push from your local FRApps repo to personal github FRApps

 - 5.1.
-Paste the folling into your VSCode terminal:
+Paste the following into your VSCode terminal:

 ```
 git branch -M main